TheCurle/Purpuri/docs/docs/index.md

 Purpuri is a custom JVM implementation.
 It is an interpreter (meaning, no JIT).

-Currently, it targets JVMS7 (the JVM Specification for Java 7) and supports only a subset of opcodes.
+Currently, it targets JVMS7 (the JVM Specification for Java 7) and supports most opcodes.
 A full supported opcode list is provided [here](spec.md).

-Purpuri does not currently provide any form of Native Interface.
+Purpuri provides a native interface (that is not compatible with the standard JNI) called PNI.
+More details on that will be created in the future.

-Purpuri does not provide, or support, the Java Standard Library.
-The only classes in `java.*` that are provided is `java.lang.Object`, for it is required by the bytecode specification.
+Purpuri provides a minimal implementation of the Java Standard Library.
+The only classes in `java.*` that are provided are `java.lang.Object`, for it is required by the bytecode specification, and `java.lang.System`, for its' out field.

 Purpuri does no checking on visibility of objects.
 Every class, method and field is public by default.